CAVE-PNP/116-stefan-rass/max_notes/isabelle.md

   - written in [Standard ML](https://standardml.org)
     (SML '97, Isabelle uses the [PolyML](https://www.polyml.org/) implementation)
 - [Isabelle/HOL](https://isabelle.in.tum.de/doc/logics.pdf):
-  formalization of higher order logic
+  formalization of classical higher order logic; used as default session
 - [Isabelle/Isar](https://isabelle.in.tum.de/library/Doc/Implementation/implementation.pdf)
-  abstracts ML commands in an effort to create more readable proofs
+  abstracts proof commands in an effort to create more readable proofs
-  - proof commands are reminiscent of natural language proofs, e.g. `from A have B using C`
+  - proof commands are reminiscent of natural language proofs, e.g. `from <premises> have <proposition> by <method>`
 - Isabelle/PIDE is a protocol for communication between a language kernel and an IDE
   - this is used with Isabelle/jEdit and, through an abstraction layer, with Isabelle/VSCode